arviiyer/securevault/README.md

 1. **Encryption**:
    - Generates a random AES-256 encryption key.
    - Encrypts all files in the specified directory concurrently and appends `.enc` to their filenames.
-   - Saves the key securely for future decryption.
+   - Saves the key securely for future decryption in `~/.keydir`.

 2. **Decryption**:
-   - Loads the previously saved AES key.
+   - Loads the previously saved AES key from `~/.keydir`.
    - Decrypts all `.enc` files in the specified directory concurrently and restores their original state.

 ---